azuredk/docker-on-azure-hol/exercise02/01-machine/README.md

 UBUNTU_CODENAME=xenial
 ```

+> As you can see from the output, it will if not specified, create everything in a resource group called `docker-machine`

 If you get the following error during the creation like below (the error is probably in the middle of the process - it won't affect the creation)

 ```cli
 Error creating machine: Error detecting OS: Error getting SSH command: Something went wrong running an SSH command!
 ```

-You need to regenerate the certificates for the machine by running:
+In case you get the problem above, you need to regenerate the certificates for the machine by running:

 ```cli
 docker-machine regenerate-certs YOUR_VM_NAME